 The elevation of the existing rail line relative to the natural ground level of the wetland, necessitates construction of a culvert to allow free flow water under the rail line and thereby link the wetland portions above and below the rail line respectively.
-The number of culvert openings and the dimensions of the culverts are based on the 1:50 year flood peak discharge
+The number of culvert openings and the dimensions of the culverts are based on the 1:50 year flood peak discharge rate.
+This is required to ensure that the risk of flooding of the Lafarge infrastructure (i.e. the Limestone Domes and Additives area) are not flooded during a 1:50 year flood event.

 A concept design of the proposed culverts is illustrated in the drawing in Annexure A (see Detail 4).
 This includes precast concrete portal culverts to conform to rail loading, with inlet and outlet works comprising an apron slab and wingwalls.
+The downstream side is to be stabilised and to have flow energy reduction structures so as to prevent erosion of the soil surface at that place.
 Details and specification will need to be finalized during detailed design by a structural engineer.
 It is assumed that all construction work will be performed in accordance with Lafarge's Rail Safety Permit issued by the Rail Safety Regulator, and any additional permits and/ or notifications, if required, would be obtained by Lafarge Lichtenburg.